ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tags.rst

 .. note::
-    When adding a tag at the role level, not only are all tasks tagged, but the role's handlers are also tagged as well as everything in dependencies.
+    When adding a tag at the role level, not only are all tasks tagged, but the role's dependencies also have their tasks tagged.
     See the tag inheritance section for details.